Sheopur

 Sheopur is a city in Madhya Pradesh state of central India.
 It is the administrative headquarters of Sheopur District.
 The City is situated on the right bank of the Seep River, a tributary of the Chambal.
 Thus the city derives its name from "Seep-pur" meaning "town on the Seep".
 Later, colloquially it came to be known as Sheopur.
 Sheopur is linked by narrow gauge rail to Gwalior (No longer in operation).
 Chambal River is just 25 km, which forms the boundary between Rajasthan and MP states.

-Sheopur is located at northern part of Madhya Pradesh.
-Some of the main locations are Vijaipur, Karahal and Badoda.
-Major tourist attraction is Palpur (kuno) wildlife sanctuary.
-The well-known Kaketo reservoir is located in this district.
-The art of woodcarving has flourished in district Sheopur and the beautifully embellished wooden ceilings, doors and lintels with finely carved designs are silent testimonials of its glory.
-The wood carvers of Sheopur, with great sensitivity and skill transform different varieties of wood.
-The crafts persons of Sheopur make pipes, masks, toys, doors, stands, windows, wooden memorials, flower vases, bedposts and cradle posts etc.
+Sheopur is located in the northern part of Madhya Pradesh.
+Locations in the district include Vijaipur, Karahal, and Badoda.
+The Palpur (Kuno) wildlife sanctuary and the Kaketo reservoir are located in this district.
+Woodcarving is practiced in Sheopur, where craftspersons make wooden ceilings, doors, lintels, pipes, masks, toys, stands, windows, wooden memorials, flower vases, bedposts, and cradle posts.

 The important rivers like Chambal, Seep and Kuno drain the district.
 The Chambal, which originates in the Indore district's janapav hills, forms the northwestern boundary of Madhya Pradesh with Rajasthan.